alexbain/alexbain.github.com/source/_posts/2013-02-23-controlling-lirc-from-the-web.markdown

 In the coming months I hope to:

-* Release an open hardware schematic and PCB board for anyone to build.
+* Create an open hardware schematic and PCB board that anyone can use for the hardware.
-* 3D print an enclosure so that the project looks finished.
+* 3D print an enclosure for the RaspberryPi + expansion board.
 * Improve the web application and give it a proper mobile web interface.
-* Write a blog post about connecting Tasker or IFTTT to ``lirc_web``.
+* Write about how to connect [lirc_web](https://github.com/alexbain/lirc_web) to Tasker or IFTTT.

 If you have any questions, suggestions, or run into any issues - please let me know.